Buy-to-let | D-K

 For further information, details of products available and fees payable please call 0345 073 3330 and select option 4.
 Lines are open Monday-Friday, 9am-5pm.

 We do not accept guarantors.
 All clients must meet our personal status/covenant requirements.
 Full supporting Personal Guarantees are required from all directors/shareholders of a SPV Limited Company and from all members of a LLP.
+Any new lending to existing SPV/LLPs is limited to further advance and transfer of equity only.

 A House in Multiple Occupation (HMO) is acceptable provided it is not subject to any form of licensing by the Local Authority.
 Where there is any doubt as to the licensing requirement of a BTL property, written confirmation from the appropriate Local Authority will be requested.
 If your client would like more information on HMOs and licensing they can visit www.communities.gov.uk/housing or speak to their Local Authority.